Table of Contents

 While the Monroe Doctrine is part of the legacy Adams created in his career, it didn’t occur during the Presidency as many people think.
 Instead, it was done a few years before he became President.
 It is significant because it created the foundation for foreign policy.

-The Monroe Doctrine stated there was no longer an opportunity for colonization in the Western Hemisphere.
+The Monroe Doctrine stated that there was no longer an opportunity for colonization in the Western Hemisphere.
 From that point forward in 1823, any attempts to do so would be met with opposition by United States forces.
 It meant Europe could no longer attempt to move into the areas deemed part of the United States.
 The reason behind it was to prevent Europe from gaining power in the United States.

 Presidential Election